Skip to content

 Custom Java Plugins

-AMI supports functionality for writing different Java plugins for alternative datasources, authentication, custom objects, and more.
+3forge supports Java plugins for alternative datasources, authentication, custom objects, and more.
 There are a few guidelines to follow for extending the platform to suit your needs.

 Overview

-To see a full list of the types of plugins that AMI supports and more in-depth guides on how to configure them accordingly, see the end of this document.
+To see a full list of the types of plugins that 3forge supports and more in-depth guides on how to configure them accordingly, see the end of this document.

 General Setup